Key Stage1 and Key Stage 2

 Specialist Subjects in Key Stage One and Two

-Here at NBA we are fortunate to have two purpose built computer suites available for Primary classes to use.
-Each class will visit the computer suite twice a week.
+Here at NBS Muraikh we are fortunate to have two computer suites available for Primary classes to use.
+Each class will visit the computer suite once a week.

 We feel that it is very important for our students to be confident in using a computer and its applications.
 Children's homework is also available online for them to access at home.
 This enables them to reinforce the skills that they have learned in school.

-In P.E children acquire and develop skills in dance, games, gymnastics and swimming.
+In P.E children acquire and develop skills in dance, games and gymnastics.
 All children are required to take part in PE lessons as part of our encouragement of them to live a healthy lifestyle.

 Art & Design and Design & Technology